 My parents gifted me with a love of language early.
 As a result, my connection to the written word runs deep and has become an integral part of who I am today.
 Though my early writing centered on marketing materials, I've transitioned into fiction, dedicating my post-retirement days to crafting stories.

 I'm learning so much on this writing journey and loving every step of the process.
 I hope you'll check out my Blog page to follow along.
-And if you read and like "Forks & Knives," adding your review to my listings on Amazon and Goodreads (as well as Barnes & Noble and BookBub) is so helpful.
+And if you read and like "Forks & Knives" and "DARE," adding your review to my listings on Amazon and Goodreads (as well as Barnes & Noble and BookBub) is so helpful.
 Thank you in advance!

 My parents were both self-educated, neither having completed college.
 Nevertheless, they were passionate about the precision of language and the joy of storytelling.
 They were avid readers and theater aficionados: actors, directors, production/stage managers, and my mom was a theater critic.
 (Her reviews were published scores of times in the Poughkeepsie Journal in my hometown in New York.)